tiwari08/House-Price-Prediction-Assignment/README.md

 Business Goal

 - Build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.
-- Determine the optimal value of lambda for ridge and lasso regression.\n",
+- Determine the optimal value of lambda for ridge and lasso regression.
 - This model will then be used by the management to understand how exactly the prices vary with the variables.
 - They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 - The model will be a good way for the management to understand the pricing dynamics of a new market."